UK Crypto Tax Loss Harvesting Guide

 You need to know your overall tax liability for the year before you can figure out whether you need to tax loss harvesting.
 Koinly can help you track your realised gains and losses, as well as your unrealised gains and losses throughout the year.
 Just connect your wallets and exchanges, and Koinly will calculate everything for you.
 You can see all of this in your tax summary, free of charge.

-When the time comes to file, all we need to do is upgrade to a paid Koinly plan and download our crypto tax report to file our self-assessment online or hand the report over to an accountant.
+Finally, when the time comes to file, all we need to do is upgrade to a paid Koinly plan and download our crypto tax report to file our self-assessment online or hand the report over to an accountant.

 More questions on tax loss harvesting?
 We got you covered.